 In the larger sense, I sometimes live my life like that.
 I search the world for my love.
 I roam the globe for purpose, mission.
-I’ve crossed continents, climbed mountains, submerged myself in canyons, trekked deserts, all looking for the Answer.
+I’ve crossed continents, climbed mountains, submerged myself in canyons, trekked deserts, all looking for The Answer.
 Some call that answer happiness.
-Others peace.
+Others fulfillment.
 Yet for others, it’s true love.
 Whatever it is you search for, you find it in the last place you look, right?
 Oh, don’t deny it.
-Of course you do.
+Of course, you do.
 Because that’s when you stop looking, whether it’s for your reading glasses (I call them cheaters) or for your mate (who should never be called a cheater).

 In The Crippy, a man named Mitch Cantsee, a man of Navajo and Anglo descent who feels at home in neither world, grew up in a small town of the high desert plateau at the foot of Sleeping Ute.
-He, too, is a searcher, forced to wander the Navajo lands in search of an answer to a riddle, the solution to which his own life and the life of an 8 year-old girl named Sam may depend.
+He, too, is a searcher, forced to wander the Navajo lands in search of an answer to a riddle, the solution to which his own life and the life of an 8-year-old girl named Sam may depend.

-Mitch’s search has him roam across the Colorado Plateau, the very edges with which you are teased in the above photo.
+Mitch’s search has him roam across the Colorado Plateau, the very edges with which you’re teased in the above photo.
 It has Sam and he forced across the even more planetoid scape of Death Valley, chased by creatures the likes of which the world has never seen.
 Up desert basins and over the frosted tops of the High Sierras, they traverse volcanic worlds until they reach the snowbound Cascades and Crater Lake, Oregon.

-© 2018 by Michael C. Just
+© 2022 by Michael C. Just